Climate activists urge BlackRock, Vanguard to vote against Exxon directors

 Shareholders "are very encouraged by the fact that we're taking a leadership role and helping to provide solutions to meet some of these broader ambitions," Woods said.

-Supporters from various groups have sent at least 10,000 emails to both BlackRock and Vanguard and made hundreds of phone calls to BlackRock's offices, asking them to vote against Woods and Frazier, according to the Australian-based Sunrise Project, which is a part of a network of climate-focused groups that have zeroed in on the large money managers.
+Supporters from various groups have sent at least 10,000 emails to both BlackRock and Vanguard and made hundreds of phone calls to BlackRock's offices, asking them to vote against Woods and Frazier, according to the Australian-based Sunrise Project, part of a network of climate-focused groups that have zeroed in on large money managers.

 ((Jennifer.Hiller@thomsonreuters.com; +1 281 254 9109;))